tonaljs/tonal/packages/music-gamut/README.md

 #### Create gamuts

-A gamut is a collection of notes or intervals:
+You can create a gamut from a string with notes or intervals separated by spaces, bars or commas:

 ```js
 var gamut = require('music-gamut')